-The Windows operating system settings in this section are necessary to ensure optimum stability and performance with Thunderbolt Apollo rack interfaces.
+The Windows operating system settings in this section are necessary to ensure optimum stability and performance with Thunderbolt Apollo interfaces.
 Follow the procedures below before using your Apollo.

 - Configure Windows for Thunderbolt